bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 33 bytes.
 They exchange A and B, and then Alice computes KAB = DH(mA,
 B) while Bob computes KBA = DH(mB, A), which produces K = KAB = KBA.
 The first 32 bytes of this shared secret are the key that has been derived.
 The x coordinate is not used.
+The coordinates of G are in the appendix.

 The computations above can be directly carried out using the optimized point multiplication algorithm.
 Public keys can be computed using